 What does a plaintiff need to prove in order to win a premises liability lawsuit after getting hurt in a fall caused by uneven pavement or flooring?
-Under California law, a plaintiff will need to show the following essential factual elements:
+Under California law, a plaintiff and a premises liability attorney in Escondido will need to show the following essential factual elements:

 - Defendant owned, leased, occupied, or controlled the property where the fall occurred;

 - Defendant was negligent in his or her use or maintenance of the property;

 - Defendant’s negligence was a substantial factor in causing the plaintiff’s injuries.

 How does a plaintiff prove that the property owner was negligent?
 The plaintiff simply must show that the property owner (or tenant, for example) failed to use reasonable care to keep the property in a reasonably safe condition.
 California law makes explicit that anyone who owns, leases, occupies, or otherwise control property is required to “use reasonable care to discover any unsafe conditions and to repair, replace, or give adequate warning of anything that could be reasonably expected to harm others.”
 A premises liability lawyer can help Escondido residents gather evidence to prove a violation of this standard.
 In deciding whether a property owner used reasonable care, the court typically considers many different factors, such as: